FROM: rangers.philstaff.org/ (This PhilStaff webpage is still under construction.)

 Philmont Rangers History

-Christo range in northeastern New Mexico.
-This place is called Philmont Scout Ranch.
-It is the largest private camping
+Philmont Scout Ranch is located in the Sangre de Christo Mountain range in northeastern New Mexico.
+This place is the

-operation in the world accompanied by 800 seasonal personnel, serving over 20,000 campers.
-Philmont staff value
+largest private camping operation in the world accompanied by 1,000 seasonal personnel, serving over 20,000 campers

 Rangers provide a hardy welcome, maneuver through check-in procedures, lead into the wild, train camping methods,